Discover a Healthier You with Livin' the Dream Daily!

 • Systemic lupus erythematosus (SLE): SLE (lupus) is an inflammatory disease.
 It causes joint pain, fever, weakness, fatigue, skin rashes and organ damage.

-• Scleroderma: Scleroderma is a rare disease that causes abnormal thickening and hardening of your child’s skin and tissues.
-It can also affect your child’s gastrointestinal tract, lungs, kidneys, heart, blood vessels, muscles and joints.
+• Scleroderma: Scleroderma is a rare disease that causes abnormal thickening and hardening of your skin and tissues.
+It can also affect your gastrointestinal tract, lungs, kidneys, heart, blood vessels, muscles and joints.

 • Dermatomyositis: Dermatomyositis occurs when people have disease features of polymyositis and also skin involvement such as a scaly rash, swelling and purple spots.